nmadd/AC3.3/lessons/react/redux/redux-part-one.md

 Basically, in Redux there is one main 'store' that holds the state of our entire application.
 The only way the state can get updated is through actions, which are typically triggered by the user (for example, typing text into an input box and hitting 'submit' can trigger an action).
 However actions do not directly update the store - actions are processed by 'reducer' functions, which take in the action, update the state, and return a new state to the store.

-## Advantages of Redux
-- State is all stored in one place
-- Easy for sibling components to talk to each other
-- State changes are predictable and easily trackable (transactional history of all state changes)
-- Time travel debugging
-- Ability to build basically any app imaginable

-## Redux terms
+## Redux Terms
 The most confusing thing about Redux is often the terms and vocabulary used to describe all of the various parts.

-- 'Store'
+- 'Store' - you can think of the store as the place where 'state' for your entire app is held.
-- 'Actions': 'update notifiers' - actions signal that something in the interface has changed
+- 'Actions' - actions signal that something in the interface has changed.
+They are typically dispatched when a user triggers an event (like clicking a button or updating a form).
-- 'Reducers': 'state updaters' - reducers take in actions and update state
+- 'Reducers' - reducers are simply functions that take in two arguments: an action, and state.
+Reducers update state (depending on the data included with the action) and return that new updated state.

 # When to Use Redux
 - [You Might Not Need Redux](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367#.5f6z0zolb)